connorv52/bank-churn-analysis-and-forecasting/README.md

 # Data Driven Bank Churn Analysis & Forecasting
-This project seeks to analyze a dataset of bank churners to predict customer attrition, identify factors contributing to customer churn, and build models to forecast which customers are likely to churn.
+This project seeks to analyze a dataset of bank churners to identify key factors driving client attrition, develop predictive models to forecast churn, and provide data-driven recommendations to help the bank retain its clients.

 ## Why Analyze Churn?
-- Retaining customers is more cost-effective than acquiring new ones.
+- Retaining clients is more cost-effective than acquiring new ones.
 - Insights from churn analysis can help businesses reduce revenue loss.
-- Predictive models can enable proactive retention strategies, improving customer satisfaction and loyalty and thus lowering the probability of churning.
+- Predictive models can enable proactive retention strategies, improving client satisfaction and loyalty and thus lowering the probability of churning.

 ### In this project, we will consider and possibly provide answers to questions such as:
 1. **Who is at risk of churning?**